chrisgoringe/cg-image-filter/README.md

 *New in 1.1.6*

 - `Pick from List` to allow you to select matching items from any list
-- `Batch from Image List` to work with image batches
+- `Batch from Image List` and `Image List from Batch` to work with image batches
 - hover mouse over image and press space to zoom, space again to close the zoom

 ## Examples of what you might do with them